friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 ### Add & Remove 10 child entities on 100 parent entities

+Child / parent entity relationships are used to build a hierarchy / tree of entities.
+It is, among other things, a use case for scene trees, entity parenting or character rig skeletons.

 | ECS               |  Mean         | Ratio    | Allocated   |
 |------------------ |--------------:|---------:|------------:|